On the centralization of the circumcentered-reflection method: Numerical experiments

 \section{Numerical experiments}

-In this section we illustrate the superior performance of cCRM through numerical comparisons between cCRM and two other methods: CRMprod and MAP.
-Since we are not using parallel computation, it is well known that SPM underperforms when compared with MAP, thus we do not include SPM in our report.
+In this section, we study the performance of cCRM by means of numerical comparisons with two other methods, namely, MAP and CRMprod.
+Since we are not using parallel computation, it is well-known that SPM underperforms when compared with MAP, thus we do not include SPM in our report.

+The experiments address two classes of non-affine convex intersection problems.
+We first seek a common point of two ellipsoids, and then we consider the problem of finding a point in the intersection of a second order cone and a polyhedron.
+In the first class of experiments we are able to illustrate the superlinear convergence of cCRM stated in \Cref{theorem:superlinearConv} since the boundary of an ellipsoid is a differentiable manifold.
+The numerical results for the second class of problems show much faster convergence of cCRM in comparison to MAP and CRMprod.

+We remark that each iteration of cCRM requires four orthogonal projections.
+In principle, they seem to be five: we compute three sequential projections from $z=z^k$ onto $X, Y$ and again onto $X$ for obtaining $z_{\MAP}$, and then we project $z_{\MAP}$ onto $X$ and $Y$ for getting $z_{\Cent}$.
+However, as observed above, $P_X(z_{\Cent})=P_X(z_{\MAP})$, because $z_{\Cent}$ is in the segment between $z_{\MAP}$ and $P_X(z_{\MAP})$.
+On the other hand, both MAP and CRMprod require just two projections per iteration.
+Therefore, for a fair comparison we count the number of projections required by each method in order to achieve the desired precision.
+We also mention that the cost of the step from $z_{\Cent}$ to $T(z)$ is indeed negligible because the computation of a circumcenter reduces to solving a $2 \times 2$ system of linear equations.
+Explicit formulas for computing even more general circumcenters are presented in \cite[Theorem 4.1]{Bauschke:2018} and \cite[Section 3]{Behling:2018a}.

+The computational experiments were carried out on an Intel Xeon W-2133 3.60GHz with 32GB of RAM running Ubuntu 20.04.
+The codes were implemented in \texttt{Julia} programming language v1.8~\cite{Bezanson:2017}, and are available at \url{https://github.com/lrsantos11/CRM-CFP}.